Adapting to the new normal: AKF's first Virtual Fly-in safely connected Ambassadors with their lawmakers

 Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act of 2020 (H.R.
 5534 / S. 3353)

 As of mid-July, there are still 32 million people who are unemployed due to the COVID-19 crisis, which means millions of people have already lost or are at risk for losing their employer-sponsored health insurance.
-Now more than ever, it is especially important that transplant patients are able to reliably access the immunosuppressive drugs they must take in order to keep their transplanted kidney.
+Now more than ever, it is especially important that people living with a kidney transplant are able to reliably access the immunosuppressive drugs they must take in order to keep their transplanted kidney.
 Under current law, Medicare unfortunately only covers these medications for three years for people under the age of 65 who receive a kidney transplant.
-The Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act of 2020 would lift the three-year limit on Medicare coverage of immunosuppressive drugs for patients under 65.
+The Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act of 2020 would lift the three-year limit on Medicare coverage of immunosuppressive drugs for people under 65.
 With so many people losing their health insurance as a result of the economic fallout from the pandemic, extending Medicare coverage for the life of the kidney transplant is crucial.
 Last week during our Virtual Fly-in, this bill was being reviewed by the House Energy and Commerce Committee.
 Our Ambassadors asked for their members of Congress to co-sponsor this bill in both the House and the Senate.

 We are extremely pleased with the results of our first ever Virtual Fly-in, especially since our team worked very hard to recreate some of the best parts of our in-person advocacy events.
 Despite the digital divide, we were able to connect our Ambassadors with one another in face-to-face Zoom trainings and we paired each Ambassador with an AKF staff volunteer so we continued to make the important personal connections that have always been so valuable to our advocacy day participants in the past.

 It has been incredibly rewarding to see that our important advocacy work can continue in a way that keeps our Ambassadors safe during the pandemic, while also still bringing critical messages to lawmakers from all over the country.
-The development of our digital advocacy tools will have an impact long after the eventual end of the pandemic by providing more kidney patients, living donors and allies opportunities to advocate on behalf of the kidney community, without having to travel to Washington.
+The development of our digital advocacy tools will have an impact long after the eventual end of the pandemic by providing more people with kidney disease, living donors and allies opportunities to advocate on behalf of the kidney community, without having to travel to Washington.
 We hope to hold more of these digital events in the future and have more opportunities for interested Ambassadors to get involved.

 We are grateful to our corporate members whose support makes our advocacy work possible: Alexion Pharmaceuticals, Inc.; Amgen; Ardelyx, Inc.; AstraZeneca; Aurinia Pharmaceuticals Inc.; Biotechnology Innovation Organization; GSK; Horizon Therapeutics plc; Omeros Corporation; Otsuka America Pharmaceutical, Inc.; PhRMA; Relypsa, Inc.; Sanofi Genzyme; Tricida, Inc.; and Vertex Pharmaceuticals, Inc.